Lochzin/Sprite-Render-Tool-Wiki/docs/en/Future-Features.md

 - **Normal Maps Rendering**: Option to render normal maps simultaneously with the regular render.
 This will allow users to generate both the standard sprite images and their corresponding normal maps in a single render pass, ensuring perfect alignment and consistent lighting between the two outputs.

+- **Multiple Resolution Support**: Support for rendering multiple resolutions per camera or multiple resolutions for the same camera.
+This feature will allow users to generate sprites at different resolutions (e.g., 1x, 2x, 4x) in a single render batch, which is useful for games that need sprites at multiple quality levels or for different display densities.

 ---

 ## Feature Requests